bittorf/kalua/README.md

 	while :; do atftp --trace --option "timeout 1" --option "mode octet" --put --local-file $FW $IP && break; sleep 1; done

-how to development on directly on a router
+how to development directly on a router
 ------------------------------------------

 	opkg update